 Gung Ho!
 Photo by Ellen Richardson

 It’s easy to find the centre of the action in Brighton after emerging from its train station — head downhill along Queen’s Road and the sea quickly appears before you.
-If you get thirsty on the way, make a pit stop at the Hope and Ruin to drink among odd upcycled furnishings (DJ decks made from discarded washing machines, for instance) and see a raucous gig, or roll your suitcase to Bootlegger to squeeze in happy hour.
+If you get thirsty on the way, make a pit stop at The Hope and Ruin to drink among odd upcycled furnishings (DJ decks made from discarded washing machines, for instance) and see a raucous gig, or roll your suitcase to Bootlegger to squeeze in happy hour.
 Prep for a late one with small plates: book way before you arrive to try Burnt Orange’s wood-fired, Med-encompassing eats; or Palmito’s fusion fare, which does more for global unity in one dish than the UN.

 If you’re snoozing at Artist Residence (front-facing rooms look on the sunrise side), you’re a 10-minute stroll from Lucky Beach, whose brunches will buoy you up with bacon and candied-chilli butties, hash browns under a parmesan avalanche and passionfruit bellinis (a daintier hair of the dog).